Critérium du Dauphiné

-The Critérium du Dauphiné, before 2010 known as the Critérium du Dauphiné Libéré, is an annual cycling road race in the Dauphiné region in the southeast of France.
+The Tour Auvergne-Rhône-Alpes (until 2025 edition known as Critérium du Dauphiné, before 2010 known as the Critérium du Dauphiné Libéré) is an annual cycling road race in the Dauphiné region in the southeast of France.
 The race is run over eight days during the first half of June.
 It is part of the UCI World Tour calendar and counts as one of the foremost races in the lead-up to the Tour de France in July, along with the Tour de Suisse in the latter half of June.

-The race was inaugurated in 1947 by a local newspaper, the Dauphiné Libéré, which served as the event's title sponsor until 2009.
+The race was inaugurated in 1947 by a local newspaper, the Dauphiné Libéré, which was the event's title sponsor until 2009.
 Since 2010 the race has been organized by ASO, which also organizes most other prominent French cycling races, notably the Tour de France, Paris–Nice and Paris–Roubaix.

 As the Dauphiné is set in the Rhône-Alpes region, part of the French Alps, the race's protagonists are often climbing specialists.
 Many well-known climbs from the Tour de France – like the Mont Ventoux, the Col du Galibier or Col de la Chartreuse – are regularly addressed in the Dauphiné.
 Five riders, Nello Lauredi, Luis Ocaña, Charly Mottet, Bernard Hinault and Chris Froome, share the record of most wins, with three each.

 History

 Creation

 The race was created in 1947 by newspaper Le Dauphiné libéré to promote its circulation.
 After World War II, as cycling recovered from a universal five- or six-year hiatus, the Grenoble-based newspaper decided to create and organize a cycling stage race covering the Dauphiné region.
 The race was named after the newspaper and set in June, prior to the Tour de France.
 Polish rider Edward Klabiński won the inaugural edition.

 Because of its mountainous route and date on the calendar, the race served as preparation for the Tour de France by French cyclists.
 French cycling icons Jean Robic and Louison Bobet used the Dauphiné Libéré as the ultimate stage race in their build-up towards the Tour de France.

 The event was discontinued for two years in 1967 and 1968.
 The current form of the Critérium du Dauphiné is the consequence of a merger with the Circuit des Six-Provinces-Dauphiné in 1969.
 For many years, the organization of the Dauphiné was shared between the newspaper publishers and ASO.
 In 2010, the newspaper ceded all organizational responsibility to ASO, and the race's name was abbreviated to Critérium du Dauphiné.

-For many decades, the race has also served as a test for both bike manufacturers to test advanced equipment, and for TV broadcasters preparing the Tour de France, as TV coverage is difficult in the mountainous region.